openmainframeproject-internship/Enabling-IBM-Z-in-MLModelScope/Documentation/docs-tensorflow-agent.md

     apt-get install libopenblas-dev liblapack-dev libjemalloc-dev
     ```

-2. These packages are installed in `/usr/lib/s390x-linux-gnu` directory by default but MXNet is not configured for s390x and requires the archive libraries and shared object files to be present in `/usr/lib`.
-So, we need to create symbolic link for these files -
+2. These packages are installed in `/usr/lib/s390x-linux-gnu` directory by default but Tensorflow is not configured for s390x and so it requires the archive libraries and shared object files to be present in `/usr/lib`.
+Therefore, we need to create symbolic link for these files -

     ```
     ln -s /usr/lib/s390x-linux-gnu/libjemalloc.a /usr/lib/libjemalloc.a